eliwaksbaum/webscore-player/README.md

 - Similary, grace notes are ordered after the notes they precede.
 This means the primary note is highlighted first, for a moment, and then the grace note is highlighted for the duration of the note.
   - One solution could be to order the notes as part of the parsing process, instead of relying on MuseScore's exporting convention.
 This might lead to compatibility with other score-writing softwares.

+- This hasn't been tested with a wide variety of repeat structures.
+I'd imagine dal segno and da capo would be ok, but I'm pretty sure a coda would break it.

 - Clicking to select half and whole notes is pretty difficult since the selectable area is so small.